Harris’ whirlwind search for running mate enters final hours as she prepares to take new Democratic ticket on the road - KESQ

 The whirlwind vice presidential search entered its final hours Sunday after Harris had interviewed three final contenders — Gov. Tim Walz of Minnesota, Gov. Josh Shapiro of Pennsylvania and Sen. Mark Kelly of Arizona — and weighed her choice with advisers out of public view for three straight days.

-An extraordinary campaign for and against the candidates broke out across the spectrum of the Democratic Party.
+An extraordinary campaign for and against the candidates broke out across the spectrum of the Democratic Party last week and over the weekend.
 Different stakeholders have made their own arguments about who would be most electable against Trump — and who could help Harris sustain the streak of positive news her campaign has been riding for the past two weeks, while the former president has been put on the defensive over his own vice-presidential pick, Ohio Sen. JD Vance.

 Since President Joe Biden ended his reelection bid last month and endorsed Harris, the vice president has locked up the support of the Democratic Party and improved on the president’s polling against Trump.
 A new CBS News/YouGov poll released Sunday, for example, found no clear leader between Harris and Trump among likely voters nationally — whereas Biden had been down 5 points in previous CBS News/YouGov polling.
 A CNN average of four recent polls also found a close matchup between the two, with Trump averaging the support of 49% and Harris averaging 47%.